-The iPhone 11 Pro delivers big performance in a compact package.
+Apple may have since moved ahead with the iPhone 12 Pro, but the iPhone 11 Pro continues to provide big performance in a compact package.
 You get triple rear cameras offer amazing performance, complete with an ultra-wide lens, a new Night mode and better Smart HDR, plus extended dynamic range in video.
-Overall, the iPhone 11 Pro is now arguably the best camera phone around.
+Why more recent iPhones rank among the best camera phones around, the iPhone 11 Pro remains one of the best unlocked iPhones, if you can find it for a discounted price.

 iPhone 11 Pro review: Cheat Sheet